ContextLab/efficient-learning-khan/README.md

 7. Read the section on "Testing or Collecting Data Locally" below to make sure your configuration is correctly set for local use.

-## Experiment Walkthrough
+## Experiment Walkthrough and JavaScript files guide

-  '''insert experiment walkthrough here'''
+  *insert description of .js files here*

 ## Configuring to Test or Collect Data Locally